 And then the four month sleep regression hit.
 And it hit us HARD.

 Seemingly overnight, Ryder was up at least three, often four, times a night.
 At first I thought it was just a fluke but then weeks passed by and I was still feeding him on demand and nursing him every 2-3 hours at night.
 It was BRUTAL and after two months of this, something needed to change.
 My mom instincts told me he was more than capable of longer stretches of sleep because we’d seen him do it before.
 He was growing and gaining weight but his new middle-of-the-night snacks meant that his daytime feeds were becoming much shorter and snack-like, too.
 I felt like for both his sake and my sanity, we needed to work to getting him back to longer stretches of sleep.
+Sleep training happened for us after the 4 month sleep regression.
+Here are some methods we tried.

 The Gentle Cry-It-Out Method